LastDays2024/.github/profile/README.md

 We've lost our families, friends, coworkers, potential employers, and random people we've met in passing.

 ### Patricia Ann Rogers Crawley Williams
-This is my mother.
+This is my mother and was murdered in October 2022.
 She is kryptonite and was also an individual who works for the Creator like my grandmother, Lila Crawley Richardson.
 [Learn why.](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/blob/master/hotels/Signature/README.md)

+**Both of the cherubim's mothers and grandmothers work for the Creator.**

 > [!WARNING]
 > My mother is not pictured in ANY PHOTO from Mount Calvary Missionary Baptist Church, she was a member of Mount Calvary Baptist Church at 4742 Todds Road in Lexington.
+She was murdered in October 2022.
 There is an active impersonation ongoing.
 [Read more.](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/blob/master/MCMBCI/pastoral_anniversary.md)

 > [!NOTE]
 > Anyone claiming to be a relative of mine should submit DNA to 23andMe to match it against our previously submitted DNA.
 Especially Patricia's, it's with my test kit (from YEARS ago).